-After retirement from a 30 year career as a professional bass angler, we have devoted our life efforts to making Tarbone Ranch a destination for others who share our passion for all things wild.
+After retirement from a 30 year career as a professional bass angler, Ken devoted his life efforts to making Tarbone Ranch a destination for others who share our passion for all things wild.
+Since his death, we have continued to pursue that passion.
 We offer a limited number of hunting and photographic safari opportunities for the trophy game animals that live here.
 We strive to produce top end trophies from our herds of deer, elk and bison by allowing them to reach their potential mature size.

-To enhance these possibilities, we maintain food plots of several varieties as well as the native browse and grasses.
-We supplement the native food availability with high protein deer and elk feed to assure the animals have a continuous supply of nutrition to maximize opportunity to reach their maximize size and health.
+To enhance these possibilities, we maintain food plots of several varieties as well as the native grasses.
+We supplement the native food availability with high protein deer and elk feed to assure the animals have a continuous supply of nutrition to maximize their opportunity to reach maximum size and health.

-We have built a hunting cabin on the property to house our guests in a place that is surrounded by the beauty of the Wichita Mountains and game animals.
-It is not a five star lodge, but rather a rustic cabin in the woods with all the amenities to assure our visitors a maximum opportunity to enjoy their stay.
+We have built a hunting cabin on the property to house our guests in a place that is surrounded by the beauty of the Wichita Mountains and animals.
+It is not a five star lodge, but rather a rustic cabin in the woods with all the necessary amenities to assure our visitors an excellent opportunity to enjoy their stay.

-If you have interest in sharing our Tarbone Ranch as a hunter or photographer, please contact us for a visit.
+If you have interest visiting Tarbone Ranch as a hunter or photographer, please contact us for a visit.